 David Kinley holds the Chair in Human Rights Law at University of Sydney.
 He is also an Academic Panel member of Doughty Street Chambers in London.
 His particular expertise is in human rights and the global economy, focusing on the respective roles and responsibilities of corporations and states.
 He has previously held teaching positions Cambridge University, ANU, University of New South Wales, Washington College of Law, American University, and Paris 1 (La Sorbonne).
 He was also the founding Director of the Castan Centre for Human Rights Law at Monash University.
 He was a Senior Fulbright Scholar in 2004, based in Washington DC, and the Herbert Smith Visiting Fellow at the Faculty of Law, University of Cambridge in 2008.
 He has written and edited eight books and more than 80 articles, book chapters, reports and papers, and worked for nearly 20 years as a consultant and adviser on international and domestic human rights law in (or with agencies from) China, Vietnam, Indonesia, South Africa, Bangladesh, Thailand, Iraq, Nepal, Laos, the Pacific Islands, and Myanmar.
 He has worked for wide range of international organizations, including the UN Office of the High Commissioner for Human Rights, the World Bank, the European Union, the Ford Foundation, the Friedrich Ebert Stiftung, the UNDP, AusAID, and the Asia Pacific Forum of National Human Rights Institutions, as well as transnational corporations and NGOs.
 He has also previously worked for three years with the Australian Law Reform Commission and two years with the Australian Human Rights Commission.

-Alexandra Xanthaki* is a Reader in Law at Brunel University, UK, where he has been teaching international human rights.
-She has an LLM in Human Rights from Queens University, Belfast and a PhD from Keele University.
+Alexandra Xanthaki iis a Reader in Law at Brunel University, UK, where she has been teaching international human rights.
+She has an LLM in Human Rights from Queens University, Belfast and a PhD from Keele university.
 A minority and indigenous rights expert, Alexandra is well-known for her monograph Indigenous Rights and United Nations Standards: Self-determination, Culture and Land (Cambridge University Press, 2007 and 2010) which is now considered a reference book in international law.
 Her 2011 co-edited collection on Reflections on the Declaration on the Rights of Indigenous Peoples has been repeatedly cited in United Nations documents; and so have some of her other publications.
 She has given keynote speeches on indigenous rights, aspects of multiculturalism and cultural rights.
 She has been an elected member of the ILA - Indigenous Rights Committee, where she led the Cultural Rights section of the ILA Commentary of the UN Declaration on the Rights of Indigenous Peoples, is a member of the Legal Cases Advisory Committee of Minority Rights Group International and in the editorial team of the International Journal of Minority and Group Rights.
 She has co-operated with the UN Special Rapporteur on Indigenous Issues, the ILO, and has worked closely with the UN Expert Mechanism on the Rights of Indigenous Peoples.